 SOLAR Eclipse 2021

-What is an annular solar eclipse?
+What is a solar eclipse?

-What is the difference between an annular eclipse and a total eclipse?
+What is an annular eclipse?

-What will happen on June 10, 2021?
+What will I see on June 10?

 It is always dangerous to observe the Sun, but we naturally tend not to look at it on any sunny day.
 During an eclipse however, we want to look at the Sun and we need to do it safely.
 The easiest way to do it is to have ISO certified eclipse glasses.